Master’s In Nursing: Nursing Management & Executive Leadership

 Sacred Heart University can help you move into leadership roles focused on improving processes and patient outcomes.
 With the MSN: Nursing Management & Executive Leadership specialization, you can expand your nursing abilities while engaging in professional development that puts you on track for higher-level positions, such as chief nursing officer, patient care director and nursing administrator.

-Attaining an MSN in Leadership and Management provides the skills and expertise needed to lead a team, department or facility.
+Our top ranked online MSN in Nursing Leadership & Management prepares you with the skills and expertise needed to lead a team, department, or facility.
 While completing Sacred Heart’s online program, you will build dynamic competencies in strategic planning, quality improvement, human resource management and beyond.
 Request information to learn more.

 MSN: Nursing Management & Executive Leadership Details